Mahfod-dev/react-formol/CONTRIBUTING.md

 ---

-# Contributing to react-formify
+# Contributing to react-formol

 ## Introduction

-Thank you for your interest in contributing to `react-formify`!
+Thank you for your interest in contributing to `react-formol`!
 This document provides guidelines for contributing to the project.
 Please take a moment to read it to make the contribution process easier and effective for everyone involved.

 ## Prerequisites